gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 # Mission: Simplified Firmware Update
 Study the example of E10_PseudoTLS where the ECDH operation occurs with a single Trust X.
-- Find a partner for this mission.
-In this mission, implements Secure Firmware update of XMC2Go using 2 Trust X(s) and OpenSSL.
+- Get a partner for this mission.
+For this mission, implements a simplified Secure Firmware update of XMC2Go using 2 Trust X(s) and OpenSSL.
 One of the Trust X operates the role of firmware update server and the other will be firmware update client.
 The server will prepare the firmware package for the client to be updated.